 Cruise vacations are famous for all-you-can-eat buffets and free-flowing cocktails.
 But new cruisers often don’t know what cruise food and drink options are included, and which will leave you with a bill to pay at the end of your vacation.

-Planning on taking your first cruise soon?
-Are you confused about food and drink options on board?
-Maybe you’re wondering, is food included on a cruise?
+Are you planning on taking your first cruise soon?
+Confused about the food and drink options on board?
+You’re probably wondering, is food included on a cruise?
 Are drinks on a cruise expensive?
-We answer all of your questions about cruise food and drinks!

 What you need to know about food on a cruise

 1. The buffet and main dining rooms are free of charge